 Amalgamations are accounted for in IPSAS 40 by applying the modified pooling of interest method of accounting.

-To illustrate the key principles of the modified pooling of interest method of accounting, the following example is taken from IPSAS 40.IE181.
+To illustrate the key principles of the modified pooling of interest method, the following example is taken from IPSAS 40.IE181.

 Assume that municipal entity A and municipal entity B have been instructed to merge their activities – they are entities under common control and so this combination meets the classification of an amalgamation.
 They have a year end of 31 December, and the date of the amalgamation is 30 June.